-Discovered in July 2000, Kashagan has been described as the largest field found in the past 30 years, the largest outside of the Middle East, with a projected output close to that of the Ghawar field in Saudi Arabia.
+Discovered in July 2000, Kashagan was described as the largest field found in the past 30 years, the largest outside of the Middle East, with a projected output close to that of the Ghawar field in Saudi Arabia.

-The project, however, suffered several delays and costs increased from $57bn to $187bn.
+The project suffered several delays and costs increased from $57bn to $187bn.
 The cost estimate for phase I was increased to $46bn in January 2012, from the original estimate of $24bn.

-In August 2010 KazMunaiGas announced that the phase II development of the field would be delayed until 2018-19.
+In August 2010, KazMunaiGas announced that the phase II development of the field would be delayed until 2018-19.
 In February 2012, a $45bn funding was approved by Kazakhstan under the windfall oil fund to develop the field.
-The funds will be handed over in 2013 and 2015.
+The funds will be handed over between 2013 and 2015.

-Geology of the Kashagan field and Kashagan East 1 and West 1 discovery wells
+Kashagan field, Kashagan East 1 and West 1 geology

 The Caspian Sea is 30m below sea level.
 Most of its mean water depth is 208m, although the north-east area is considerably shallower.
 The field, 75km SSE of Atyrau, lies in just 3.7m of water.